 - HomeGroup: HomeGroup was removed starting with the April 2018 Update (Windows 10, version 1803), but you still have the ability to share printers, files, and folders.
 When you update from an earlier version of Windows 10, you won’t see HomeGroup in File Explorer, the Control Panel, or Troubleshoot (Settings > Update & Security > Troubleshoot).
 Any printers, files, and folders you shared using HomeGroup will continue to be shared.
 Instead of using HomeGroup, you can now share printers, files, and folders by using features that are built into Windows 10:

-- People app: In Windows 10, the People app shows mail from Office 365 contacts and contacts from your school or work organization under Conversations.
-Starting with the April 2018 Update (Windows 10, version 1803), in order to see new mail in the People app from these specific contacts, you need to be online, and you need to have signed in with either an Office 365 account or, for work or school organization accounts, through the Mail, People, or Calendar apps.
-Please be aware that you’ll only see mail for work and school organization accounts and some Office 365 accounts.
+- People app: In Windows 10, the People app shows mail from Microsoft 365 contacts and contacts from your school or work organization under Conversations.
+Starting with the April 2018 Update (Windows 10, version 1803), in order to see new mail in the People app from these specific contacts, you need to be online, and you need to have signed in with either a Microsoft 365 account or, for work or school organization accounts, through the Mail, People, or Calendar apps.
+Please be aware that you’ll only see mail for work and school organization accounts and some Microsoft 365 accounts.

 - Reader app: The Reader app was removed from Windows 10 starting with the Fall Creators Update (Windows 10, version 1709).
 For reading PDF files, Microsoft Edge is the recommended replacement app and offers similar functionality as well as additional features including improved accessibility support, improved Inking, and support for AskCortana.
 Similarly, Windows XPS Viewer is recommended when reading XPS files and Windows Photos app for viewing TIFF files.
 Note that users of earlier Windows 10 versions can continue using the Reader app.